-A non-parametric statistical method (Kruskal-Wallis Test (KRUSKAL 1952) for testing equality of population medians among groups is used to assess for significant differences among populations and among continental ancestors.
+A nonparametric statistical method (Kruskal-Wallis test; Kruskal and Wallis 1952) for testing equality of population medians among groups is used to assess for significant differences among populations and among continental ancestors.

-Kruskal-Wallis Test is identical to an ANOVA (5.1.4) with the data replaced by their ranks.
+Kruskal-Wallis test is identical to an ANOVA (5.1.4) with the data replaced by their ranks.
 The data analysis is performed using R commander package.

-Number of Very Rare Genetic Variants Shared Between Relatives
+Number of vrGVs Shared between Relatives

-We set our frequency threshold for vrGVs as less than 0.2% based on the number of studied individuals (1092) that provide data for the 2184 haploid genomes.
-With this threshold, the genetic variants with less than 5 minor allele counts (in other words singletons, doubletons, tripletons, and quadrupletons) among 2184 studied haploid genomes were considered as vrGVs.
+We set our frequency threshold for vrGVs as less than 0.2% based on the number of studied individuals (1,092) that provide data for the 2,184 haploid genomes.
+With this threshold, the genetic variants with less than five minor allele counts (in other words, singletons, doubletons, tripletons, and quadrupletons) among 2,184 studied haploid genomes were considered as vrGVs.